composer/composer/doc/00-intro.md

     $ composer install

-This will download monolog into the `vendor/monolog/monolog` directory.
+Following the [example above](#declaring-dependencies), this will download monolog into the `vendor/monolog/monolog` directory.

 ## Autoloading